ejanzer/rando-calrissian/README.md

 ## Notes

+- This script assumes that you get bonus points for upsets based on the seed differential!
+If your pool doesn't use that rule, this is probably not ideal (but it does make things super interesting!)
 - If you'd rather get the whole bracket at once, change the value of `confirm` to `False` in `picker.py` and say yes when it asks if you want to print the whole thing at the end.
 - If you're not sure what it's doing, change the value of `verbose` to `True` in `picker.py` and it will print logs.
 - Pressing 'n' when it asks you to confirm will exit the program.
 This might not be what you expect.